 The Social Justice Colloquium is a first-year option for Bachelor of Arts students.
-Participants are enrolled in dedicated sections of anthropology, global history and women's and gender studies.
+Participants are enrolled in dedicated sections of anthropology/development studies, global history and women's and gender studies.
 See section 4.3 for further information.

-111 Introduction to Physical Anthropology/Archaeology
+111 Introduction to Archaeology

 Archaeology and physical anthropology provide a unique opportunity to examine the development of human society.
 With their long temporal depth, we can examine how humans, and their ancestors, evolved and populated the entire globe.
 The nature of modern archaeological and physical anthropological research including topics of hominid evolution, origins of agriculture, rise of state-level societies and First Nations archaeology will be discussed.
 Students will have an opportunity to apply this knowledge using real archaeological data.
-Credit will be granted for only one of ANTH 111 or ANTH 110.
 Three credits.
 Offered every year.